GSA/sam-design-system-site/_docs/getting-started/developers.md

 * https://domainname.com/mainpage/posts/descriptive-post-title
 * not https://domainname.com/?page=1&post=5

+## Feature switches

+A feature switch allows you to begin development of a feature, but only have it available in certain environments.
+Therefore, new features can be merged into the master codebase without negatively impacting continuous integration or deployment.

 {% include partials/grid_system.html %}

 [^Section508]: [Quick Reference Guide to Section 508 Requirements and Standards 1194.22 (l)](http://www.section508.gov/content/learn/standards/quick-reference-guide#1194.22l)